 It was during his training as a Reconnaissance Marine he discovered his calling to medicine and by the end of year would don a Navy uniform.
 Mark continued to serve the country for nearly a quarter of century as a Navy SEAL, Corpsman and Medical Service Corps officer.
 Following retirement Mark worked with a number of programs supporting military, veteran and wounded causes while completing his memoir Battle Ready – Memoir of a SEAL Warrior Medic.
 Mark has served as Commander for the Military Order of the Purple Heart for the Commonwealth of Virginia and sat on the board of directors for the Legion of Valor, OASIS Group and the Special Operations Medical Association.
 Mark holds a Bachelor of Science and Masters in Physician Assistant Studies from the University of Nebraska.
 His military decorations include the Navy Cross, the Silver Star, the Bronze Star with “V” for combat distinction, the Purple Heart, the Meritorious Service Medal, Navy/Marine Corps Commendation Medals, Navy/Marine Corps Achievement Medals, the Combat Action Ribbon, the Special Warfare (SEAL) breast insignia, Naval Parachutist breast insignia, the Honduran Medal of Merit and various unit and campaign ribbons.

 President – Lieutenant Chris Chappell.
-Chris is a former US Army Ranger who served with the 2nd Ranger Battalion, where he received his Ranger tab.
-Chris was part of the United States Army force that fought in Panama and later in Iraq as a Army Sniper Instructor.
+Chris is a former US Army Ranger who served with the 2nd Ranger Battalion, where he earned his Ranger tab.
+Chris was part of the United States Army force that fought in Panama and later in Iraq as an Army Sniper Instructor.
 He received numerous medals and commendations during his time in active duty and left the Army as a Staff Sergeant.
-Chris is a former Paramedic and Eagle Scout, and has been a Police Officer for over 16 years.
-He has served as a Patrol Officer, a traffic re-constructionist, a SWAT Operator and a motor Officer.
-He has held the rank of Sergeant, Detective Sergeant and now Lieutenant.
-He had led the Detective Division, the Patrol Division and now is the Assistant Commander of the ESU Team.
-Chris is also the President of the West Hartford FOP (Fraternal Order of the Police).
-Chris is married and has three wonderful children.
+Chris is an Eagle Scout and a former Paramedic.
+Chris retired as a Police Lieutenant after 20+ years.
+He served as a Patrol Officer, a traffic re-constructionist, a SWAT Operator and a motor Officer.
+He has held the rank of Sergeant, Detective Sergeant and Lieutenant.
+He led the Detective Division, the Patrol Division, the Traffic Division and was the Assistant Commander of the ESU Team.
+Chris was selected as the Police Officer of the year in 2019.
+Chris is also the former President of the West Hartford FOP (Fraternal Order of the Police).
+He is currently working as a police officer in New Hampshire and an executive protection specialist.
+Chris is married and has three amazing children.

 Vice President – Lieutenant Jeremy Clark.
 Jeremy is an Army Veteran who served in active duty with the 25th Light Infantry Division.
-Upon competing his service, Jeremy worked as a legislative aid for the Connecticut State Legislature.
+Upon completing his service, Jeremy worked as a legislative aid for the Connecticut State Legislature.
 He graduated with honors from Trinity College and subsequently worked for ICE and DEA.
-He has been a Police Officer for over 18 years, serving in the patrol, street crimes, ESU and traffic divisions.
-Jeremy has held the rank of Sergeant and Lieutenant and has led the Patrol Division, the Street Crime Unit, the Traffic Division, Internal Affairs and Vice and Narcotics, and is the Commander of the ESU team.
+He has been a Police Officer for over 24 years, serving in the patrol, street crimes, ESU and traffic divisions.
+Jeremy has held the rank of Sergeant, Lieutenant and Captain has led the Patrol Division, the Street Crime Unit, the Traffic Division, Internal Affairs and Vice and Narcotics, and the Detective Division and was the Commander of the ESU team.
 He was selected as Police Officer of the Year in 2003 and has received many departmental awards.
-He has two wonderful boys and owns a Crossfit gym.
+He is married and has five wonderful children.

 Director – Sgt.
 Jay Pedro.
-Jay is currently a Patrol Sergeant at a municipal Vermont Police Department.
-He is a Tactical Response Team member, state-certified Firearms/Patrol Rifle Instructor, Taser Instructor, and Armorer for numerous weapon systems.
-He retired from the Army National Guard as a Sergeant First Class in 2014.
-During his 10+ years on active duty, he served six years as a sniper school instructor and conducted sniper operations in Iraq and Afghanistan.
+Jay is currently an instructor for Ridgeline Defense where he teaches SWAT Sniper and other specialized training courses.
+He retired as a Lieutenant from a municipal Vermont police department where he served as a Firearms/Patrol Rifle/LLIM/Active Threat Response/ Breaching Instructor, Tactical Response Team Leader, and Armorer for numerous weapon systems.
+He also retired from the Army National Guard as a Sergeant First Class in 2014.
+During his 10+ years on active duty, he worked in the counter-drug program, served six years as a sniper school instructor, and conducted sniper operations in Iraq and Afghanistan.
 He has competed in the International Sniper Competition, where he placed 1st in 2005 and 2nd in 2007.
-He is a graduate of DARC’s LE Counter-Terrorist Course, the US Army Sniper Course, US Army Combat Tracking School & many more.
+He is a graduate of DARC’s LE Counter-Terrorism Course, the CT Capitol Region SWAT School, the US Army Sniper Course, US Army Combat Tracking School & many more.

 Director – Richard Kamin, MD, FACEP.
 Dr. Kamin received both his Bachelors of Science and Medical Degree from the University of Washington in Seattle.
 He subsequently completed a residency in Emergency Medicine and EMS Fellowship at the University of Connecticut.
 Rich is certified by the American Board of Emergency Medicine and is a Fellow of the American College of Emergency Physicians.
 Rich is a member of the National Association of State EMS officials and is the co-principal investigator for the National Model EMS Clinical Guidelines project.
 He is also a member of the National Association of EMS Physicians, the National Tactical Officers Association and the CT-1 Disaster Medical Assistance Team.
 Rich serves as the Immediate Past Chair for the American College of Emergency Physicians TEM Section, is a Guidelines Committee member for the Committee for Tactical Emergency Casualty Care and a member of the National TEMS Initiative and Council.